The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: Validation of the cosmology pipeline and the blinding strategy

-We generate mock cluster catalogs with multi-wavelength information using the dark matter halo mass function package \texttt{hmf} \citep{Murray2013}.
-In the mocks, we utilize halos with $M_\mathrm{500} > 10^{12} M_\odot$, and distribute them homogeneously across the celestial sphere to reflect the \erosita clusters sample.
-At the position of each halo, we assign local background \citep{Freyberg2020}, absorption from hydrogen \citep{HI4PI2016, Willingale2013}, and exposure time \citep{Predehl2021} by interpolating the corresponding maps consistent with the survey strategy.
-To compute the expected observables, such as count rate and richness, we employ the scaling relations described in Sect.~\ref{sec:scaling_relations} with fiducial values from our fits.
-Observable quantities are then drawn according to the expected statistical distribution.
-As described in Sect.~\ref{sec:detection_probability}, we compute the detection probability for each halo and select clusters accordingly based on \erosita's selection function.
-Finally, we test the components of the global cosmology likelihood to ensure that systematics trends in the data are recovered well and estimated accurately by the pipeline.
+We generated mock cluster catalogs with multi-wavelength information using the dark matter halo mass function package \texttt{hmf} \citep{Murray2013}.
+In the mocks, we utilized halos with $M_\mathrm{500} > 10^{12} M_\odot$, and distributed them homogeneously across the celestial sphere to reflect the \erosita clusters sample.
+At the position of each halo, we assigned a local background \citep{Freyberg2020}, absorption from hydrogen \citep{HI4PI2016, Willingale2013}, and exposure time \citep{Predehl2021} by interpolating the corresponding maps consistent with the survey strategy.
+To compute the expected observables, such as the count rate and richness, we employed the scaling relations described in Sect.~\ref{sec:scaling_relations} with fiducial values from our fits.
+Observable quantities were then drawn according to the expected statistical distribution.
+As described in Sect.~\ref{sec:detection_probability}, we computed the detection probability for each halo and select edclusters accordingly based on \erosita's selection function.
+Finally, we tested the components of the global cosmology likelihood to ensure that systematics trends in the data are recovered well and estimated accurately by the pipeline.

-The dark matter surface mass density is calculated by assuming a spherical NFW profile \citep{Navarro1996} for each cluster.
-We compute the mean expected shear by integrating this value over the background galaxy distribution from the respective survey.
-The observed shear is deduced by adding errors similar to those observed in the DES shear catalog\citep[see Sect.~\ref{sec:DES} and ][]{Grandis2024}.
-Out of these shear simulations, we select only those that fall into the optical survey footprint of DES, HSC, and KiDS, and the corresponding shear profiles are assigned to these objects.
-Finally, by sampling their probability distribution, we include the contaminants, RS and AGN, see Sect.~\ref{sec:mixture}, and use the contamination fractions from the best fit.
+The dark matter surface mass density was calculated by assuming a spherical NFW profile \citep{Navarro1996} for each cluster.
+We computed the mean expected shear by integrating this value over the background galaxy distribution from the respective survey.
+The observed shear was deduced by adding errors similar to those observed in the DES shear catalog\citep[see Sect.~\ref{sec:DES} and ][]{Grandis2024}.
+Out of these shear simulations, we selected only those that fall into the optical survey footprint of DES, HSC, and KiDS, while the corresponding shear profiles are assigned to these objects.
+Finally, by sampling their probability distribution, we included the contaminants, RSs and AGNs (see Sect.~\ref{sec:mixture}) and used the contamination fractions from the best fit.